 Virtual personal assistants (VPAs) have become commonplace not just at home, but also in offices around the world.
-These are application programs that understand requested information in written or spoken words and performs the tasks for an individual.
+VPAs are smart technology that understands requested information in written or spoken words and performs the tasks for an individual.

-Although there is significant growth in real Virtual Assistants in the workforce, largely due to the increased number of both remote workers and platforms such as Upwork and Fiverr, this article will shine a light on smart VPAs and how they’re currently integrated in businesses.
+Although there is significant growth in real Virtual Personal Assistants in the workforce, largely due to the increased number of both remote workers and platforms such as Upwork and Fiverr, this article will shine a light on smart VPAs and how smart technology is currently integrated in businesses.

-There are currently a few heavy hitters in the VPA market.
+There are currently a few heavy hitters in the Virtual Personal Assistants market.